MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintShareAllowedUser.md

 # Get-MgPrintShareAllowedUser

 ## SYNOPSIS
-Retrieve a list of users who have been granted access to submit print jobs to the associated printerShare.
+The users who have access to print using the printer.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaPrintShareAllowedUser](/powershell/module/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintShareAllowedUser?view=graph-powershell-beta)

 ## SYNTAX